aliaksander-samuseu/docs-3.0.1/source/integration/office.md

-# Office 365 Integration with Gluu Server
+# SSO to Office 365

 This guide is created to use Microsoft Office 365 Single-Sign-On with Gluu Server.
 It is assumed that an Office 365 subscription is available/registered.